 Copacabaña Lodge is located in a valley up from Marcará, in the small town of Copa Grandé, under the gaze of the snow capped Cordillera Blanca mountains.

 Laguna Parón is one of the most beautiful places I have ever seen.

 Wicks is an English pub in the heart of Lima brewing and serving up traditional British style beers and pub grub, and it truly makes me feel like I’m back at home.

-This guide is to go alongside my List on Google Maps, ‘A Slice of Peru’s Miraflores Highlights’.
+This guide is to go alongside my List on Google Maps, ‘Emma’s Miraflores Highlights’.
 It just explains my choices in slightly more detail and shares any extra information I may have written previously.
 Links for the different locations are available through the map.
 I hope this helps give you some inspiration for your next trip to Miraflores!

 This is the link to the map to check out my recommendations and their location – https://www.google.com/maps/placelists/list/1BGz-v0YZ6RQLcsXJd8nL8y3ODLQ

 These locations have been added to the list in no particular order…

 I have discovered so many great Peruvian artists since living here and I would love to share a few of them with you.
 Some of the following artists are famous worldwide, and others are more nationally well-known, but all have their own Latin flavour and style.

 I hope you all had a wonderful Christmas and New Year and that you’re looking forward to a great 2017.